Drifter-Supremo/simpsons-quotes/TASKS.md

 ### 2.2 Create QuoteCard Component
 - [x] In `QuoteCard.jsx`, display the quote, character, and episode
-- [x] Apply the flip class based on the flipping prop
+- [x] Trigger the flip animation using Framer Motion and the flipping prop

 ### 2.3 Implement Quote Logic
 - [x] Create a function to select a random quote from `iconicQuotes.json`
-- [x] On button click: set flipping to true, wait 250ms, select new quote, update state, set flipping to false
+- [x] On button click: set flipping to true, wait 250ms, select new quote, update state, set flipping to false (animation handled by Framer Motion)

 ---